New Orleans Saints bounty scandal: Fallout

 Williams, who left after the season to become defensive coordinator of the St. Louis Rams, was summoned to NFL headquarters after the investigation concluded in mid-February.
 He initially denied any involvement, but recanted and admitted everything in a meeting with Goodell.
 After the story broke, Williams issued a statement calling his involvement "a terrible mistake".
 Williams said that he knew all along the slush fund broke the rules, and that "I should have stopped it" rather than get further involved.
 Goodell said in a statement that he found it "particularly disturbing" that the Saints were deliberately trying to injure other players.
-He said that players and coaches involved in the scheme could face fines or suspensions, and the Saints could be docked picks in the 2012 NFL draft and future drafts.
+He said that players and coaches involved in the scheme would face fines or suspensions, along with the Saints forfeiting picks in the 2012 NFL draft and future drafts.

 Benson issued a statement on the Saints' Website saying, "I have been made aware of the NFL's findings relative to the "Bounty Rule" and how it relates to our club.
 I have offered and the NFL has received our full cooperation in their investigation.
 While the findings may be troubling, we look forward to putting this behind us and winning more championships in the future for our fans."

 On March 3, Fox Sports' Jay Glazer reported that the NFL intended to hand down penalties before the owners' meeting in late March.
 The NFLPA asked the league to delay any sanctions until the union could conduct its own investigation.

 CBSSports.com's Pat Kirwan tweeted that within hours of the NFL releasing its report, lawyers for several players were already telling him that their clients were considering legal action against the Saints and Williams.
-Former San Francisco 49ers quarterback Steve Young, who has a law degree from BYU, suggested that anyone who had been injured during a Saints game during the scheme's existence has grounds for a lawsuit.
+Former San Francisco 49ers quarterback Steve Young, who has a law degree from BYU, suggested that anyone who had been injured during a Saints game during the scheme's existence had grounds for a lawsuit.
 Louisiana State University law professor William Corbett told Fox Sports that any legal action by players has a chance of succeeding.
 He cited a 1977 case in which Denver Broncos defensive back Dale Hackbart sued the Cincinnati Bengals for a late hit to the back by running back Boobie Clark that fractured three vertebrae four years earlier and ended his career.
 A Colorado court ruled against Hackbart, saying violence was part of the game.
 However, the 10th Circuit Court of Appeals disagreed, saying that "the general customs of football" do not include deliberately attempting to injure opposing players.